pierrotm777/CRSerfoF/README.md

 ## CRServoF - The CSRF serial protocol to PWM servo converter

-Ortigunal code can be found [here](https://github.com/CapnBry/CRServoF)
+Ortiginal code can be found [here](https://github.com/CapnBry/CRServoF)

 I wanted to create a small project to mess around with PWM servo output for ExpressLRS, and thought this might be of use for other people.